lhao03/lhao03.github.io/content/blog/first-dev-exp.md

 +++
-title = "💼 My first internship: PROOF Centre" date = 2021-05-21
+title = "💼 My first developer job: PROOF Centre" date = 2021-05-21
 draft = false
 +++

-Who would of thought that my first internship would take place in my room? <!-- more --> Definitely not me.
+Who would of thought that my first job would take place in my bedroom? <!-- more --> Definitely not me.
 Even less did I think I would end up:
 - writing over 6000 lines of Python
 - being part of a research paper (in progress of being published to a peer reviewed journal!
 The unofficial manuscript is below:)
 <blockquote class="twitter-tweet">